warpstreamlabs/bento/website/docs/components/rate_limits/redis.md

 :::caution EXPERIMENTAL
 This component is experimental and therefore subject to change or removal outside of major version releases.
 :::
 A rate limit implementation using Redis.
 It works by using a simple token bucket algorithm to limit the number of requests to a given count within a given time period.
-The rate limit is shared across all instances of Benthos that use the same Redis instance, which must all have a consistent count and interval.
+The rate limit is shared across all instances of Bento that use the same Redis instance, which must all have a consistent count and interval.

 Introduced in version 4.12.0.